THE EUCHARISTIC REVIVAL PROJECT

 THE MISSION

-• Beginning in 2023, Cappella will embark on a two-year project, devoting rehearsal time and resources to record a collection of music that focuses on the Eucharist.
+Beginning in 2023, Cappella embarked on a two-year project, devoting rehearsal time and resources to record a collection of music that focuses on the Eucharist.
 This will include chant, antiphons, hymns, and polyphony from a wide range of years and styles.

 THE MUSIC